-1.1 The Council will apply these key principles in the exercise of its Street Trading functions:

-1.2 Public Safety

-If the Street Trading activity is likely to represent a substantial risk to the public.

-Factors considered will include:

-- obstruction

-- fire hazard

-- unhygienic conditions

-- danger that may occur when a trader is accessing the site

-1.3 Public Order and Nuisance

-If the Street Trading activity could cause disorder, nuisance, or annoyance to the public from matters including:

-- noise

-- light

-- odour

-- the behaviour of traders, particularly in residential or quieter areas

-1.4 Appearance
+- 1.1 The Council will apply these key principles in the exercise of its Street Trading functions: - 1.2 Public Safety.
+Whether the Street Trading activity is likely to represent a substantial risk to the public.
+Factors considered will include obstruction, fire hazard, unhygienic conditions or danger that may occur when a trader is accessing the site.
+The location and operating times will be such that the highway can be maintained in accordance with West Sussex County Council's requirements and that there are no dangers to those who have a right to use the highway and present no obstruction for emergency access.
+All street traders will be expected to have read and comply with the safeguarding policy appended to this document. - 1.3 Public Order and Nuisance.
+Whether the Street Trading activity represents, or is likely to represent, a substantial risk of nuisance or annoyance to the public from matters including noise, light and/or odour and the behaviour of traders, particularly in residential or quieter areas.
+And whether the Street Trading activity represents, or is likely to represent, a substantial risk to public order.
+Traders will need to conduct themselves in a professional manner. - 1.4 Appearance.
 The stall or unit must be maintained in good condition, be of a smart and presentable appearance and meet the specified criteria laid down in the standard Consent conditions (see Appendix 3, 4 and 5 as relevant).
-The general appearance of the stall or unit will also be considered to determine that it will not detract from the appearance of the surrounding area.
+Photographs and dimensions must be provided with all new applications and requests for approval for changes to or replacement of a stall or vehicle.
+The general appearance of the vehicle or stall will also be considered in order to determine that the unit will not detract from the appearance of the surrounding area.
+It must enhance the look of the area and be an attractive offering.
 The operation must not adversely impact on the local environment by way of impact on street surfaces, street furniture and materials (for example, grease marks left on the road).
-It is recommended that enquiries are made with a licensing officer prior to the purchase of any vehicle or stall.

-1.5 Location of Traders

-The Council will consider what benefit a particular street trader will bring to the local area and to persons frequenting that area.
-This could change dependant on the time of year as much of the district's footfall changes due to people visiting the area.
+It is recommended that enquiries are made with a licensing officer prior to the purchase of any vehicle or stall. - 1.5 Location of Traders.
+The location of the proposed site will be considered in terms of what contribution operating a pitch will bring to the area.
+The council will also consider if the pitch will bring benefit to the persons frequenting the area in addition to providing business opportunity and complimenting existing retail offerings.
+This could change dependant on the time of year as much of the district's footfall peaks and troughs due to people visiting the area.
 Some types of trading may better lend themselves to areas with consistent footfall throughout the year and be targeted for the benefit of local people.
-Some pitches may be placed in clusters to create an attraction (or as part of event) and some pitches may be placed with a view to seeking a specific type of offering to bring more footfall with an area with existent businesses providing a greater range of consumer choice.
-Markets are recognised as beneficial to local people, as well as providing opportunities for local businesses to trade, and for bringing more footfall to an area.
+There must be a minimum of 2 metres of unobstructed footway to allow passing space.
+The pitch must not obstruct access to any other areas that require access.
+Some pitches may be placed in clusters to create an attraction in itself (or as part of event) and some pitches may be placed with a view to seeking a specific type of offering to bring more footfall with an area with existent businesses providing a greater range of consumer choice.
+Markets are recognised as beneficial to local people, as well as proving opportunities for local businesses to trade, and for bringing more footfall to an area.